Return to the Home

 Parents are often uncomfortable with the fact that Ritalin (methylphenidate), for years the main drug for this disorder, is classified as a controlled substance and has been black-marketed as a type of speed - see United Nations warning.

-Additionally, Canadian officials recently pulled the major AD/HD drug Adderall XR from the market after 12 children on the drug died suddenly - see MedicineNet.
-Abbott Labs pulled Cylert from the market a few years ago - see Health Canada article; the company cited poor sales (a generic form is still available), but there was speculation that its withdrawal was due to pressure on the FDA from a consumer group claiming the drug caused liver failure.
+Additionally, Canadian officials temporarily pulled the major AD/HD drug Adderall XR from the market after 12 children on the drug died suddenly - see Health Canada article.
+Abbott Labs pulled Pemoline from the market a few years ago - see Health Canada newsletter; the company cited poor sales (a generic form is still available), but there was speculation that its withdrawal was due to pressure on the FDA from a consumer group claiming the drug caused liver failure.
 Though these drugs are still available in the US, many parents, alarmed and suspicious of their safety, may seek non-drug alternatives until the controversy is settled.

 [Back to Contents]